Responding when a person raises assisted dying: conversation guide and handbook

 Assisted dying care pathways

-There are three care pathways for assisted dying services to reflect that while a person may raise assisted dying with any health practitioner, not all health practitioners will provide these services.
-These care pathways provide an overview of the process followed when a person raises the topic of assisted dying, or chooses to access the assisted dying service.
+There are three care pathways for assisted dying services that provide an overview of the process followed when a person raises the topic of assisted dying or chooses to access the assisted dying service.

 - For medical practitioners who do not provide assisted dying services for reasons of conscientious objection or as they do not have the appropriate skills or experience (reasons of competency).